 Questions about insurance premiums

-As a result of IRS reporting requirements tied to the Affordable Care Act, NHRS receives a number of tax-related inquiries from retirees looking for the amount of insurance premiums withheld from their pension benefits.
+Certain retired public safety workers may be eligible to exclude from their taxable income up to $3,000 of retiree health care premiums that are paid with their pension benefit.
+NHRS receives a number of tax-related inquiries from retirees looking for the amount of insurance premiums withheld from their pension benefits.
 This information is not reported on IRS Form 1099-R.

-NHRS advises retirees to contact their former employer or third-party administrator (TPA) (i.e. HealthTrust, SchoolCare, etc.) to confirm the amount paid for health insurance for 2022.
-The amount shown on NHRS earnings statements available online may not be accurate if there were any premium adjustments made directly between the retiree and the former employer or TPA during the year.
+NHRS advises retirees to contact their former employer or third party administrator (TPA) (i.e. HealthTrust, SchoolCare, etc.) and their tax advisor to confirm the amount paid for health insurance for 2023 and to determine if they are eligible for the tax exclusion.
+The amount withheld by NHRS from pension benefits does not include any premium payments or refunds made directly between the retiree and the former employer or TPA during the year.

 Federal regulations require NHRS to notify you every year of your right to change your federal income tax withholding.
 The most recent Form W-4P that you have filed with the retirement system automatically remains in effect unless you file a new Form W-4P.
 If you do not wish to make an election or to change your prior election, no action is necessary.